- HTTP/1.1 makes multiple new connections

 Setup

-To setup HTTP/2 on Apache with PHP5 on Debian 8, I have to use Apache 2.4.18 from testing channel as the version include mod_http2
+To set up HTTP/2 on Apache with PHP5 on Debian 8, I have to use Apache 2.4.18 from the testing channel as this version includes mod_http2

 .
 Meanwhile, mod_fcgid